Data Expedition, Inc. ®

 If a private machine initiates an MTP/IP transaction, the NAT device should take note of the outgoing traffic and automatically route returning traffic back to the correct machine.
 However, some NAT devices may forget this information, causing an ongoing transaction to fail after several minutes.

 The private machine will not be able to receive transactions initiated by outside systems unless the NAT is specifically instructed to "map" external ports to the internal machine.
-NAT port mapping is common task for setting up any server behind an NAT device.
+NAT port mapping is a common task for setting up any server behind an NAT device.

 Virtual Private Network (VPN)